Tools

 Team member · needs Solar + Lunar

 Core skill: pre-award budget construction.
 Scopes proposal budgets to your organization's actual GL structure, maps restricted vs. unrestricted allocations, tracks indirect cost rate application, and produces a funder-ready budget narrative.
 Lives inside Solar's Proposal Budget view and pulls GL categories and staff allocation from Lunar to anchor the math.
-Needs both halves of the duo because a proposal budget that cannot tie back to the books is a promise the organization cannot keep.
+Needs both Solar and Lunar because a proposal budget that cannot tie back to the books is a promise the organization cannot keep.
 Built because every grant proposal budget starts from a blank spreadsheet that no one can find after the award closes.

 Preview live in Slingshot